itsjoesullivan/js-vim/design.md

 ###In code

-If we implement commands as key/value pairs where keys are regular expressions and values are functions:
+If we implement commands as key/value pairs, where keys are regular expressions and values are functions:

 ```javascript
 	/([0-9]+)dd/: function(result) { //result is /([0-9]+)dd/.exec(keyBuffer)